 Recently, authorities shot several animals.
 The facts show a woman and her son were mauled in Modesto, California.
-Many consumer attorneys and safety organizations are clamoring for an outright ban on these types of animals, mainly Pit Bulls.
+Many consumer attorneys and safety organizations are clamoring for an outright ban on these animals, mainly Pit Bulls.

-After all, the California government has successfully passed laws banning "assault" weapons, like AR15's.
+After all, the California government has successfully passed laws banning “assault” weapons like AR15s.
 And they did this even though these sporting rifles are used in less than 1% of gun crimes.

 So it makes sense that the senate and house in the Golden State would want to outlaw Pit Bulls.
-After all, this breed is associated with many maimings, deaths, and disfigurement of grown-ups and children.
+After all, this breed is associated with many maiming, deaths, and disfigurement of grown-ups and children.

 Deputies arriving at the residence found three pit bulls attacking a man.
 Also, a fourth dog was circling the attack in the man’s backyard, Christianson said.
 One organization on Facebook remains dedicated to banning pit bulls.
 Some opine the only way to stop them is to kill them and end their breeding.

-Use of Deadly Force.
+Use of Deadly Force

 It appears that the police agree, at least in the most recent instance.
-The sheriff said deputies shot and killed two of the dogs.
+The Sheriff said deputies shot and killed two of the dogs.
 Afterward, the other pit bulls became frightened by the gunfire.
 So they ran to a nearby yard.

 Assault Dogs A Threat to the Community?

 Both the mauling victims were treated and transported to an area hospital by paramedics at the scene.
 Officials are still determining who owned the dogs.
-Christianson said the were acting viciously.
+Christianson said they were acting viciously.
 They were charging the deputies.
 He stated that they were a threat to the community.

-Compare Pit Bulls to an AR15 Sporting Rifle.
+Compare Pit Bulls to an AR15 Sporting Rifle

 The so-called “high capacity” magazine ban compares to this.
 This limits how many rounds law-abiding citizens can have in their weapons for self-defense.
 So why not pull the teeth out of a guard dog’s mouth so that only police dogs can have teeth?